-Every model registered for translation is patched so that its manager becomes a subclass of MultilingualManager (of course, if a custom manager was defined on the model, its functions will be retained).
+Every model registered for translation is patched so that all its managers become subclasses of MultilingualManager (of course, if a custom manager was defined on the model, its functions will be retained).
 MultilingualManager simplifies language-aware queries, especially on third-party apps, by rewriting query field names.